kojenov/holy12.org/pages/announcement.md

   - 6pm - Vigil
 - Sunday, January 19
   - 9am - Divine Liturgy
-  - 11:30am - Bleggin of Columbia River at Wintler Park
+  - 11:30am - Blessing of Columbia River at Wintler Park

 See the [calendar](/calendar/) for more details